Russo-Ukrainian war: August 2014 Russian invasion

 The Pskov-based 76th Guards Air Assault Division of the Russian Airborne Forces allegedly entered Ukrainian territory in August and engaged in a skirmish near Luhansk, suffering 70–80 dead.
-The Ukrainian Defence Ministry said that they had seized two of the unit's armoured vehicles near Luhansk, and reported destroying another three tanks and two armoured vehicles in other regions.
+The Ukrainian Defence Ministry said that they had seized two of the unit's armoured vehicles near Luhansk and reported destroying another three tanks and two armoured vehicles in other regions.

-The speaker of Russia's upper house of parliament and Russian state television channels acknowledged that Russian soldiers were in Ukraine, but referred to them as "volunteers" fighting for the "Russian world".
-A reporter for Novaya Gazeta, an opposition newspaper in Russia, stated that the Russian military leadership paid soldiers to resign their commissions and fight in Ukraine in the early summer of 2014, and then began ordering soldiers into Ukraine.
-Russian opposition MP Lev Shlosberg made similar statements, although he said they were "regular Russian troops", disguised as units of the DPR and LPR.
+The speaker of Russia's upper house of parliament and Russian state television channels acknowledged that Russian soldiers were in Ukraine but referred to them as "volunteers" fighting for the "Russian world."
+A reporter for Novaya Gazeta, an opposition newspaper in Russia, stated that the Russian military leadership paid soldiers to resign their commissions and fight in Ukraine in the early summer of 2014 and then began ordering soldiers into Ukraine.
+Russian opposition MP Lev Shlosberg made similar statements, although he said they were "regular Russian troops" disguised as units of the DPR and LPR.
+After Ukraine captured ten Russian soldiers in Eastern Ukraine, a Russian defence ministry source stated they were in Ukraine "by accident" while patrolling a section of the Russian-Ukrainian border.